Myriopteris fendleri: Description

 Each leaf typically has from ten to fourteen pairs of pinnae, with the lowest pair comparable in size and shape to the next above.
-The costa (botany)e (pinna axes) are dark at the base but mostly green on the upper surface.
+The costae (pinna axes) are dark at the base but mostly green on the upper surface.
 On the underside, they are covered in overlapping scales which often conceal leaf segments from below.
 The scales are lanceolate to deltate-lanceolate in shape, with bases truncate to subcordate (slightly notched), and no overlapping basal lobes.
 The larger ones are 0.4 to 1.2 mm wide.} The scale margins are entire (untoothed) to denticulate (small-toothed) and they do not bear cilia.
 The ultimate segments of the leaf are bead-like, measuring 1.5 to 3 mm in diameter.
 They may bear a few scales on the underside of the base but are otherwise free of scales and hairs.

 On fertile fronds, the sori are protected by false indusia formed by the edge of the leaf curling back over the underside.
 The false indusia are undifferentiated or only slightly differentiated from the rest of the leaf tissue, and are 0.05 to 0.25 mm wide.
 Beneath them, the sori are more or less continuous around the edge of the leaf.
 Each sporangium in a sorus carries 64 brown spores.
 Individual sporophytes are sexual diploids with a diploid chromosome number of 2n = 60.